-RHONJ’s Melissa Gorga Credits Weightlifting Workouts For Fit Bikini Body
+‘RHONJ’s’ Melissa Gorga Credits Weightlifting Workouts For Fit Bikini Body

 In Melissa’s case, the constant movement she does every day running after her three small children probably burns more calories than a random gym session.

 Melissa’s beauty secrets include taking good care of her skin with thorough cleansing and lots of sunscreen.
-Gorga also gets regular treatments to zap sun spots and even out blotchy skin, and she gets regular cosmetic treatments such as facial fillers.
+Gorga also gets regular treatments to zap sun spots and even out blotchy skin, and she gets regular cosmetic treatments, such as facial fillers.

-Gorga has admitted getting plastic surgery over the years.
+Gorga has admitted to getting plastic surgery over the years.
 She got breast implants during her 20s and then had them redone in 2015.
 Melissa recently admitted getting a nose job after staying silent about it for years.

 “Let’s be honest, it’s the worst-kept secret that I’ve had a nose job,” she laughed.